 Cushing’s syndrome is a clinical diagnosis with stark characteristic signs and symptoms.
 Fatigue and hirsutism are most frequently encountered in the pediatric population.

 Diagnosis is based on clinical suspicion further reinforced by several blood tests, which when used together supplement each other to ultimately yield high sensitivity and specificity.

-Management of Cushing’s syndrome is surgical, medical or based on usage of radiotherapy as per the etiology.
+The management of Cushing’s syndrome is surgical, medical or based on the usage of radiotherapy as per the etiology.
 Transsphenoidal excision of pituitary adenoma is an established procedure for Cushing’s disease.
 Hypopituitarism is a potential complication.

 Medical therapy is often a temporizing solution before surgical management.
 Radiotherapy is typically reserved for patients with Cushing’s disease who have failed transsphenoidal surgical management.
 Ultimately, it calls upon a dedicated multidisciplinary team to optimally manage Cushing’s syndrome in pediatric patients.